Twisted iterated algebraic K-theory and topological T-duality for sphere bundles: Classifying spaces for T-dual pairs

 To see that the fiber bundle $E \to X$ is the pullback of the fiber bundle $E_{\mathrm{univ}} \arr R$ along this classifying map, apply $F \times_{G} (-)$ to the total spaces of the principal $G$-bundles in the diagram.

 \end{proof}

-\begin{rem} More generally, if we replace $K(\bZ, n + 2)$ by any space $K$, then $R$ classifies equivalence classes of pairs $(E, H)$ consisting of a fiber bundle $E \to X$ with fiber $F$ and structure group $G$ and a map $H \colon E \to K$ that is fiberwise trivial. \end{rem}
+\begin{rem} More generally, if we replace $K(\bZ, n + 2)$ by any space $K$, then $R$ classifies equivalence classes of pairs $(E, H)$ consisting of a fiber bundle $E \to X$ with fiber $F$ and structure group $G$ and a map $H \colon E \to K$ that is fiberwise nullhomotopic. \end{rem}